stepan-anokhin/dto-schema/README.md

 DTO-Schema is a small Ruby library to validate simple data.

+## What is validated?

-A notion of `Simple Date` could be defined as follows:
+A notion of `Simple Data` could be defined as follows:
 * `nil` is a simple data
 * `String` is a simple data
 * `Numeric` is a simple data